Rishabh04-02/Libreswan-managing-interface/INSTALLATION_INSTRUCTIONS.md

 		    EMAIL_HOST = 'smtp.gmail.com'
 		    EMAIL_HOST_USER = 'myemail@gmail.com'
 		    EMAIL_HOST_PASSWORD = 'mypasswordhere'

+	**Note** - For development purposes you could also use Console backend using the following:

+		   EMAIL_BACKEND = 'django.core.mail.backends.console.EmailBackend'

 	* Add HOSTNAME to `config/openssl.cnf`
 	In this file on line `87` & `103` find the below mentioned content: